-Indicator Number 3.1.6

-Provincial Indicator title Number of producers supported in the Grain Commodity

-Definition The indicator refers to the provision of support to Subsistence, Smallholder and Commercial producers involved in the grain Commodity, support will be provided to producers in the primary production and those in the value chain.
-The support will be provided in line the Agricultural and Agro Processing Master Plan.
-Grain commodities include Maize (Corn), Sorghum, Oats, Barley, wheat etc

-Support refers to tangible and non-tangible support:

-On and off farm infrastructure or

-Technical and advisory services or

-Production inputs or

-Development training or

-Marketing and business development or
+Indicator Number 3.1.8 Provincial Indicator title Number of producers supported in the Sub-trop Commodity Definition The indicator refers to the provision of support to communities involving in the Sub-trop Commodity.
+Support will be provided to communities in the primary production and those in the value chain.
+The support will be provided in line with the RAAVC Plan.
+Sub-trop commodities will include bananas, mangoes, macadamias, and avocados.
+Support refers to tangible and non-tangible support: On and off farm infrastructure or Technical and advisory services or Production inputs or Development training or Marketing and business development or Operating capital Source of data PDA and PSSC Method of Calculation / Assessment Simple count Means of Verification Partnership agreement, project business plan, feasibility study, project specific agreement, application form / letter, and completion certificate Assumptions Favourable climatic conditions No natural disasters

-Operating capital

-Source of data Provincial Departments of Agriculture (PDA) and Provincial Shared Services Centres (PSSC)

-Method of Calculation / Assessment Simple count

-Means of Verification Id copy, approved individual business plan / project profiles, application form, completion certificate, singed off letter/ memo of approval, evidence of support/signature to confirm support received/ signed delivery notes

-Assumptions Favourable climatic conditions

-No natural disasters

-Economic and political stability